 Where to start was our big question as we planned the narrative for our blog.
 We decided to begin with the rulers in Britain from 400 to 1400 AD.
 Although these powerful individuals were not the only ones influencing the course of events, the importance of the monarchy was huge during a good part of Britain’s Medieval Ages.
 Also, the shifts in royalty represented the ever-changing population we wanted to illuminate.
 Royalty included early Anglo-Saxon kings who were simply chiefs of their tribes, the Wessex Dynasty, House of Denmark, Norman Dynasty, House of Blois, and the Plantagenets.
 We then separated our narrative into three time periods: Early Medieval years from 400 to 1066 AD, the migration period when a new identity and language emerged, High Medieval years from 1067 to 1272 AD when power was gained through commerce, and Late Medieval years from 1273 to 1400 AD when a middle class became more prominent.

-We hope you like our blog as much as we like creating it!
+We hope you like our blog as much as we like publishing it!